How to prevent tearing during birth

 2. Positioning

 Get yourself into a comfortable position for the massage – your bed is likely to be the best place.
 Use pillows to support your back and bend your knees.
 Make sure you have a suitable oil handy.
 It is important to use a pure, 100% natural oil, ideally one formulated specifically for this delicate area of your body.
-I recommend Motherly Love Down Below perineal massage oil because it is designed by a midwife and uses only the best plant based ingredients for maximum nourishment to the area for greater elasticity in your perineum.
+I recommend my own Perineal Massage Oil because it is uses only the best plant based ingredients for maximum nourishment to the area for greater elasticity in your perineum.
 You can purchase your oil here.

 3. Place both thumbs in your vagina and press down towards the anus and the sides of your vagina’s walls.
 Hold them in this position for around a minute and breathe deeply.
 You should notice a stretching sensation when you do this.
 Massage the lower half of your vagina for two to three minutes using a u-shaped movement - from 3 o’clock position to 9 o’clock, and repeat up to three times.
 If you can, massage your perineum daily to make the area more elastic and prepare it for birth.